ryvasa/backend-test/README.md

 ```bash
 $ docker compose up -d
 ```
-This command will create 2 containers, namely the database and the NestJS application.
+This command will create 2 containers, one for the database and one for the nesjs api

 ## Start and stop the project